tugcankaytar/dbf/packages/dbf-core/README.md

 - A minimal `html` + `render` layer (template strings → shadow DOM)
 - Typed, schema-based props and small utilities

-It’s designed to be **HTML-first**, framework-agnostic, and easy to integrate into any stack.
+It’s designed to be **HTML‑first**, framework‑agnostic, and easy to integrate into any stack.

+---

-## Installation
+## 1. Installation

 ```bash
 npm install dbf-core
 ```

+DBF Core is framework‑agnostic and works anywhere you can register Custom Elements (plain HTML, React, Vue, etc.).

+---

-## Defining a simple component
+## 2. Quick start: defining a simple component

 ```ts
 import { defineComponent } from "dbf-core";